codingben/maple-fighters/src/gameprovider-service/README.md

 The game provider service provides a list of game servers.

 ## Docker
-> 💡 You need to install Rust locally.

 Follow these instructions to create an image and run a container:

 1. Build a docker image (The image size should be around 77.7MB):